cmelias-cyber/cybersecurity-portfolio/Linux-File-Permissions/linux-file-permissions.md

 rw- rw- rw-
 ```

-The first group represents permissions for the file owner, the second represents permissions for the group, and the third represents permissions for all other users.
+The first group represents the permissions assigned to the file owner, the second group represents the file's assigned group, and the third group represents all other users on the system.

 Each group can contain the following characters: